 Mixing different levels of experience works well, too.
 Encourage skill-sharing by teaming up less-experienced employees with senior developers.
-You could even invite applications from your local college or university and use your hackathon to recruit some of your industry’s up and coming talent.
+You could even invite applications from your local college or university and use your hackathon to recruit some of your industry’s up and coming talent later down the line.

 Watching their ideas go into production will be hugely rewarding for your team and will keep that positive vibe going after the event.